 I do recommend QueText, if you’re looking for a plagiarism-only tool and don’t mind upgrading to get full access.

-Otherwise, if you need grammar support, or the monthly cost seems high and are willing to pay annual, WhiteSmoke might be a better option.
+Otherwise, if you need grammar support or powerful checking for errors, or the monthly cost seems high and are willing to pay annual, WhiteSmoke might be a better option.

 (Excellent plagiarism checker for educators.
 No grammar.)